vga101/gaiasky/docs/Configuration.rst

 Camera recording
 ================

-Here you can set the desired frames per second to capture the camera paths.
+Here you can set the desired **frames per second** to capture the camera paths.
 If your device is not fast enough in producing the specified frame rate, the application will slow down while recording so that enough frames are captured.
 Same behaviour will be uploading during camera playback.

+You can also enable **automatic frame recording** during playback.
+This will automatically activate the frame output system (see :ref:`frame-output-config`) during a camera file playback.

 .. _360-mode-config: